Jenni Hermoso: 2016–17 season

-In February 2017, Hermoso was nominated to the 2016 FIFPro Women's World 11 for the first time in her career.
+In February 2017, Hermoso was nominated to the 2016 FIFPro Women's World 11 for the first time.
 She was selected as 9th among the 15 players in the midfielder category.
-In March 2017, Hermoso scored a header against FC Rosengård in the quarterfinals of the 2016–17 UEFA Women's Champions League to help send Barcelona to their first ever Champions League semifinal.
-On 2 May, Hermoso scored 6 goals in a single match against Basque side Oiartzun in a 13–0 win, positioning her to finish as top scorer over Atlético Madrid's Sonia Bermúdez.
-Hermoso ended the league season as the top scorer for the second season in a row, scoring 35 goals in 27 matches.
+In March 2017, Hermoso scored a header against FC Rosengård in the quarter-finals of the 2016–17 UEFA Women's Champions League to help send Barcelona to their first ever Champions League semi-final.
+On 2 May, she scored 6 goals in a 13–0 win over the Basque club Oiartzun.
+Hermoso finished as the top league scorer for the second season in a row, with 35 goals in 27 matches.

-On 18 June 2017, in the 2017 Copa de la Reina final, Hermoso scored a brace to win her second such title with the club.

-Hermoso scored 77 goals in 90 games in her first 3-year stint at Barcelona.
+In the 2017 Copa de la Reina final in June, Hermoso scored twice to win her second Copa de la Reina title with Barcelona.
+Hermoso scored a total of 77 goals in 90 games during her first 3-year stint at Barcelona.

 Paris Saint-Germain (2017–2018)

-Hermoso (far left) playing with PSG against Lyon in 2017.

-On 3 July 2017, after being linked there since January, Hermoso signed a three-year contract with Paris Saint-Germain.
-At PSG, she was given a deeper role under Patrice Lair and played more as a midfielder than as a forward.
-She debuted with her new team on 10 September with a 3–0 win over Rodez.
-Her first goal didn't come until 17 December, on matchday 12, again against Rodez.

-With PSG she played 19 of the 22 league games, 17 of them as a starter, and scored 6 goals.
-She was also PSG's assist leader with 7.
+On 3 July 2017, Hermoso signed a three-year contract with Paris Saint-Germain (PSG).
+At PSG, she played more as a midfielder than as a forward under coach Patrice Lair.
+She debuted with the team on 10 September in a 3–0 win over Rodez, and scored her first goal on 17 December.
+With PSG she played 19 of the 22 league games and scored 6 goals.
+She was the team's leader in assists, with seven.
 PSG finished second in Division 1 that season, securing a spot in the 2018–19 UEFA Women's Champions League, and also won the 2017–2018 Coupe de France.

-On 10 August 2018, PSG reported a mutual termination of contract with Hermoso, as manager Olivier Echouafni said she was homesick for Spain.
+On 10 August 2018, PSG reported a mutual termination of contract with Hermoso; manager Olivier Echouafni said she was homesick for Spain.

 Atlético Madrid (2018–2019)

 Hermoso with the ball in a match against Madrid CFF in 2018.

-After playing only one season at Paris Saint-Germain, Hermoso returned to Spain and re-joined Atlético Madrid on 10 August 2018.
-In her one-season back, she was a key player in Atlético winning their third consecutive league title.
-At the end of the season, Hermoso scored 24 goals with Atletico to earn her first Pichichi title with the club and her third such title overall.
-In the 2018–19 Copa de la Reina, she was runner-up when Atlético lost to Real Sociedad 2–1 in the final.
+After playing one season at Paris Saint-Germain, Hermoso returned to Spain and re-joined Atlético Madrid on 10 August 2018.
+She was a key player in Atlético winning their third consecutive league title.
+At the end of the season, Hermoso had scored 24 goals to earn her first Pichichi title with the club and her third overall.
+Atlético was the runner-up in the 2018–19 Copa de la Reina.
 Hermoso was named the ninth-best playmaker of 2018 by the International Federation of Football History & Statistics (IFFHS) and the best Spanish player of 2018 by The Guardian.
-They highlighted her adaptation to Madrid, noting that she had scored in each of Atléti's matchdays except two.
-She was also chosen to the league's Best XI of the season.
+She was named to the league's Best XI of the season.